hmito/esj72web/web/regist_information.md

 - Please complete the registration and payment procedures as far as possible before the day of the conference.
 	- You will not be able to view or upload posters without paying the registration fee.
 - No applications will be accepted after the deadline.
 No corrections will be made for typing errors or garbled text.
 Please note that no corrections will be made by errata.
-- Non-members are welcome to attend the conference as audience members if they pay the registration fee.
+- Non-members are welcome to attend the conference as audience if they pay the registration fee.
-	- The registration fee is “free” for university undergraduates and below (including junior high and high school students) as audience members, who can register on the conference platform after January 6, 2025.
+	- The registration fee is “free” for university undergraduates and below (including junior high and high school students) as audience, who can register on the conference platform after January 6, 2025.
+	- If none of the above apply, please pay the registration fee.
 - Please also read [Other Notes](#other-notes) when registering.

 ## Proposals for Presentations and Sessions